Soterix Medical Neuronavigation

 The Neural Navigator was originally developed and rigorously tested at Utrecht University Medical Center in the Netherlands currently has numerous users around the globe – some of which have been successfully using the system since 2011.
 Of course a magnetic pulse generated by a TMS coil very briefly interferes with EM position tracking nearby the TMS coil, for about 1 millisecond.
 This brief distortion is detected in real-time and removed by the Neural Navigator proprietary and fully validated algorithms.
 This allows seamless position tracking of coil and head even during high frequency rTMS and even theta burst TMS protocols.

-Navigated TMS is significantly better than 5 cm rule or 10-20 method
+Navigated TMS is significantly better than the 5 cm rule or 10-20 method

 No two brains are alike, making precision placement of the coils used in TMS Therapy tricky.
 Precise and reliable positioning can make the difference between a successful result and an unsatisfactory one.
 Conventional coil placement is done using anatomical landmarks like the bridge of the nose, the projecting part of the back of the skull, etc. to align the coil over an intended brain target.
-This is called the “non-navigated approach."
-This approach does not need the patient’s MRI.
+This is called the “non-navigated approach”, which does not require the patient’s MRI.

 The “navigated approach”, on the other hand, uses the patient’s MRI, thereby taking into account the individual’s anatomy.
 From the MRI, one marks out desired brain targets using individual brain landmarks (gyri and sulci).
 Once marked, the coil can be positioned to within a mm precision over the target.
 Any subject or operator movement can be immediately compensated for- as the brain target is always visible.
 This approach is similar to the one taken in image-guided stereotaxy when performing brain surgery.
 Studies have shown unequivocally greater benefit (up to twice as much) when using a navigated approach over the non-navigated one for TMS treatment.